taustation-fan/players-guide/README.md

 If you are at 100% encumbered, you will be losing 10% of each of the physical stats with every move to the different area of the station.
-If one of your physical stats reaches 0 because of encumrance, you will lose consciousness and be taken to Sick Bay (you may even die if the station does not have a Sick Bay!), so try to offload heavy items at the first opportunity.
+If one of your physical stats reaches 0 because of encumbrance, you will lose consciousness and be taken to Sick Bay (you may even die if the station does not have a Sick Bay!), so try to offload heavy items at the first opportunity.